statisticsnorway/microdata-validator/docs/README.md

 ### MEASURE VARIABLES (with unitType)
 You might find that some of your datasets contain a unitType in the measure column as well.
-Let's say you have a dataset PERSON_MOR where the identifier-column is a population of unitType "PERSON", and the measure column is a population of unitType "PERSON".
+Let's say you have a dataset PERSON_MOR where the identifier column is a population of unitType "PERSON", and the measure column is a population of unitType "PERSON".
 The measure here is representing the populations mothers.
 Then you may define it as such:
 * **unitType**: The unitType for this dataset measure column.
 Must be one of: FAMILIE, FORETAK, HUSHOLDNING, JOBB, KJORETOY, KOMMUNE, KURS, PERSON or VIRKSOMHET.
 * **name**: Human readable name(Label) of the measure column.
 This should be similar to your dataset name.
 Example for PERSON_MOR.json: "Person mor".
 * **description**: Description of the column contents.
 Example: "Personens registrerte biologiske mor... "